karenjunqueira/seed-backend-python/README.md

 │
 ├── app/
 │   ├── core/
-│   │   └── mongo_client.py   # MongoDB client using the Singleton pattern
+│   │   ├── mongo_client.py        # MongoDB client using the Singleton pattern
+│   │   └── security.py            # Security utilities for JWT
 │   ├── main.py                    # The main FastAPI application file
 │   ├── routers/
 │   │   ├── items.py               # The router for item-related endpoints
+│   │   ├── users.py               # The router for user-related endpoints (authentication, registration)
 │   ├── models/
-│   │   ├── __init__.py       # Makes 'models' a module
 │   │   ├── item.py                # The item model definition
+│   │   ├── user.py                # The user model definition
 │   ├── repositories/
 │   │   ├── mongo/
 │   │   │   ├── base_mongo_repository.py  # Base repository with MongoDB operations
 │   │   ├── item_mongo_repository.py  # Repository for Item model
+│   │   └── user_mongo_repository.py  # Repository for User model
+│   ├── services/
+│   │   ├── user_service.py        # Business logic for user operations
+│   └── utils/
+│       └── password.py            # Password utilities for hashing and validation
 │
 ├── Makefile                       # Makefile for easy commands ├── pyproject.toml                 # Poetry configuration file
 └── README.md                      # Project documentation
 ```

-### Separating Routers

-The routers for different API endpoints are separated into their own modules within the `routers` folder.
-This separation allows you to organize your code more effectively as your project grows.

-For example, the `item_router.py` file in the `routers` folder contains all the endpoints related to the `Item` model.

 ### MongoDB Integration

 This project uses MongoDB as the database, running inside a Docker container.
 The database operations are handled by repository classes to abstract database logic from the rest of the application.

+### JWT Authentication

+#### Objective

+- Understand JWT (JSON Web Tokens) basics.
+- Implement user authentication with JWT.
+- Add authorization logic to the update and delete endpoints.
+- Use the `pwdlib` library to encrypt user passwords.

+#### New User Data Type

+A new data type, `User`, is introduced with the following attributes:

+- `_id`
+- `name`
+- `email` (using `pydantic[email]` for email type validation)
+- `password`

+The user data type includes models, repositories, services, and routers to handle user-related operations.

 ### 1. Setting Up MongoDB with Docker